Assessing climate change induced risk to concrete structures

 This project will assess the level of risk to concrete structures posed by climate change on a national and global scale, providing the knowledge needed to develop strategies to protect existing structures from the effects of climate change as well as inform the future design of concrete structures.
 The project will assess the risk of increased rates of carbonation-induced corrosion in concrete structures as a consequence of predicted climate change.
 It will highlight the conditions and geographical locations where risk is significant enough for corrosion damage to occur within designed service life.

-The project will based around computational modelling of carbonation using available climate predictions.
-Geographical Information Systems (GIS) software will be employed to model carbonation rates in concrete geospatially for a number of different emissions scenarios.
+The project will be based around computational predictions of carbonation using available data on climate change scenarios.
+Carbonation-induced corrosion will be the focus of the project since it is more directly affected by climate change and is more likely to be of global significance than other deterioration mechanisms in concrete.
+Geographical Information Systems (GIS) software will be employed in the research.
 Key variables will be the concrete material properties (primarily permeability) along with CO2 concentrations, temperature and humidity levels.
+To account for uncertainties in climate change predictions, GIS models will be developed for a number of different emissions scenarios.

 How to apply